vrodgom/statmorph/README.rst

 Brief description
 -----------------

-For a given image and a corresponding segmentation map indicating the source(s) of interest, this code calculates the following morphological statistics for each source:
+For a given (background-subtracted) image and a corresponding segmentation map indicating the source(s) of interest, this code calculates the following morphological statistics for each source:

 - Gini-M20 statistics (Lotz et al. 2004)
 - Concentration, Asymmetry and Smoothness (CAS) statistics (Conselice 2003;